leehach/spatialdb/docs/assignments_and_grading.md

 69 (base score) + 10 points for each assignment.

-These assignments will lead you through creating a basic Entity-Relationship Diagram (ERD), normalizing a database, and creating an Exchange-Transform-Load (ETL) process.
+These assignments will lead you through creating a basic Entity-Relationship Diagram (ERD), normalizing a database, and creating an Extract-Transform-Load (ETL) process.

 You will use the skills you develop in these assignments in your term project.
 Completing these assignments in a timely manner is crucial, not only because each assignment is worth a full letter grade in your final course grade, but because you will struggle with the term project without the experience of working on these assignments.